Jdog653/JdogBot/readme.md

+# JdogBot
-This is an IRC bot for Twitch chat coded and maintained by Jdog653
+An open-source chat bot for twitch written and maintained by Jdog653